 There are not many pets listed as available for adoption on your website.
 Where are all the pets?

-At any given time, the Connecticut Humane Society has one hundred or more pets at its Newington, Waterford and Westport locations.
+At any given time, the Connecticut Humane Society has two hundred or more pets at its Newington, Waterford and Westport locations.
 The photos you see on CHS’ Adopt pages are just a few of the many pets in care— the rest are getting ready at CHS or in volunteer foster homes.

 Once pets are medically cleared, they are made available for adoption, and their pictures are placed on the website.
 CHS does not post the pictures of pets who aren’t ready, because each pet’s timeline is different.
 Some pets respond quickly to medical care and are ready for adoption in just a few days.
 Others need more post-treatment nurturing, or sometimes just extra TLC to come out of their shell and be comfortable around people, a process that can take many months.

 The right pet for your family is out there.
 Keep an eye on CHS’ website for the listing of available pets, as it refreshes automatically every 5 minutes.

 Can I adopt a pet as a gift for someone else?

 CHS does not adopt out pets as surprise gifts for someone else.
 Selecting a pet is a personal decision that is best made by the individual(s) who will be the primary caretakers and family for the pet.
 If you are interested in helping a friend or family member adopt, visit CHS with them or purchase a gift certificate for them to use toward an adoption.